odell/pyazr/README.md

 Data structure for accessing output data.
 (I got tired of consulting the extremely well-documented manual for the output file format.)

+### Segment

+Data structure to organize the information contained in line of the
+<segmentsData> section of the .azr file.

+### Data

+Data structure that hold a list of Segments and provides some convenient functions for applying actions to all of them.

 ## Example